Home > A 2025 Guide to Schengen Visas for Spain

 It’s important to make sure you meet all of the Spanish visa requirements when applying.
 These requirements vary depending on the type of visa you’re applying for, but there is a set of standard documents you’ll need to provide regardless of which visa you’re applying for.

-Which documents are required when applying for a Spain visa?
+Which documents are required when applying for a visa for Spain?

 You’ll need these standard documents: